-It's worth noting that if you do use the Echo Plus as your hub, you may lose out on some features.
+It's worth noting that if you do use the Echo Plus instead of a dedicated hub, you may lose out on some features.
 If you use a Philips Hue bulb with the Plus you won't have access to custom scenes or syncing to your entertainment.
 You also can't use Philips' routine options, like home/away auto turn on/turn off and morning wake-ups.
-You'll need Philips' hub for those features.

 The big new sensor in the Echo Plus is for temperature.
 It can be a little difficult to figure out how to use this at first, because it's very simple to confuse Alexa into telling you the weather outside.
 Saying, "Alexa, what's the temperature?" defaults to the weather.
 To check the indoor temperature, you have to specify the room the Echo Plus is in.